ripper7375/trading-alerts-saas-v7/docs/policies/07-dlocal-integration-rules.md

     trigger: 'dLocal returns no payment methods for supported country',
     escalate: true,
     reason: 'May indicate API issue or country restriction change',
-    action: 'Ask human: Should we disable dLocal for this country temporarily?'
+    action: 'Ask human: Should we disable dLocal for this country temporarily?', },
-  },

   // 2.
 Exchange rate volatility